Position-by-position grades for the 49ers dominant 34-10 win over the Rams

 Defensive line: A-

-Sean McVay had the 49ers defense’s number in the first half, countering the Niners aggressive edge rushers and blitzes with perfect screens to counter.
+Sean McVay had the 49ers' defense’s number in the first half, countering the Niners' aggressive edge rushers and blitzes with perfect screens to counter.
 However, defensive coordinator DeMeco Ryans ensured his unit made the necessary adjustments at the half, and the Rams did not score again.
-The defensive line deserves the bulk of credit for shutting down the screen game and putting consistent pressure on Rams quarterback Matthew Stafford in the second half.
+The defensive line deserves the bulk of the credit for shutting down the screen game and putting consistent pressure on Rams quarterback Matthew Stafford in the second half.

 Linebackers: A+